The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: A web of double-copy-constructible theories

 where $F^{IJK}$ is an antisymmetric tensor with indices running over the number of scalars in the theory.
 The effect of these couplings is to introduce non-zero supergravity amplitudes between three vectors which are proportional to the $F^{IJK}$ tensors.
 In turn, imposing color/kinematics duality on amplitudes between four scalars is equivalent to requiring that these tensors obey Jacobi relations, and hence can be thought of as the structure constants of the supergravity gauge group.
 This is an example of a global symmetry in a gauge-theory factor being promoted to a local symmetry by the double copy, analogous to the relation between global and local supersymmetry.
 The net result is a double-copy of the form \cite{Chiodaroli2014xia}

 where, in case of $\cN=2$, the $\lambda \rightarrow 0$ limit will yield a theory belonging to the generic family.
-YME theories with spontaneously-broken gauge groups can also be constructed by taking the SYM gauge theory on its Coulomb branch and introducing extra massive scalars in the non-supersymmetric theory while making sure that color-kinematics duality is preserved~\cite{Chiodaroli2015rdg}.
+YME theories with spontaneously-broken gauge groups can also be constructed by taking the SYM gauge theory on its Coulomb branch and introducing extra massive scalars in the non-supersymmetric theory while making sure that color-kinematics duality is preserved~\cite{Chiodaroli:2015rdg}.

-Gauged supergravities are considerably more involved.
-Their double copy construction can be thought of as a generalization of the construction for YME theories in which a spontaneously-broken YM theory is combined with a theory in which supersymmetry is broken by explicit fermionic masses.
-As in the construction for YME theories, the appearance of trilinear scalar couplings results in non-abelian interactions in the supergravity theory, but now the $F$-tensors are also related to the fermionic masses by color-kinematics duality.
-The study of gauged supergravities in the double-copy language is still in its infancy, and the reader should consult Refs. \cite{Chiodaroli2017ehv} and \cite{Chiodaroli2018dbu} for additional details.
+Gauged supergravities, even those admitting Minkowski vacua, are considerably more involved.
+Their double-copy construction can be thought of as a generalization of the construction for YME theories in which a spontaneously-broken YM theory is combined with a theory in which supersymmetry is broken by explicit fermionic masses.\footnote{The double-copy description of gauged supergravities in non-Minkowski vacua is an open problem.} As in the construction for YME theories, the appearance of trilinear scalar couplings results in non-abelian interactions in the supergravity theory, but now the $F$-tensors are also related to the fermionic masses by color-kinematics duality.
+The study of gauged supergravities in the double-copy language is still in its infancy, and the reader should consult Refs. \cite{Chiodaroli2017ehv} and \cite{Chiodaroli:2018dbu} for additional details.
 The presently-known double-copy constructions for Yang-Mills-Einstein theories and gauged supergravities are listed in Table \ref{table-zoology-gauged}.
 Various theories without a graviton, most prominently variants of the DBI theory, have also been shown to admit such construction (see Table \ref{table-zoology-nongrav} for an overview).